david-deboer/covid_binned_data/README.md

 Additionally, the global data files are binned into Country.
 If the county data are listed in provinces, the provinces supplied are listed.

-Unbinned data are assigned to "9999" to within that state.
+Unbinned data are assigned to "9999" to within that state/area.

 ## Current data files: